rpip/fakecrits/README.md

     3. Click "Add SourceAccess" near the top right.
 Add your source.
     4. Go to the "Users" section on the left hand side.
     5. Allow the user to use the source.
+* Add identifier type.
+At moment, you must manually the 'Malware' identifier type as this is what the script uses.
+You can modify the script if you wish to change this.
+It's thus because the URL endpoint for adding Identifier Types is not expose on the API endpoints (it's CSRF protected and thus can't be accessed externally).

 * More